-For an experienced educator rated proficient or higher and whose impact on student learning is moderate or high, a formative evaluation takes place at the end of the first year of the two-year cycle.
+(b) For an educator on a two-year Self-directed Growth Plan, a formative evaluation takes place at the end of the first year of the two-year cycle.
 The educator's rating for that year shall be assumed to be the same as the previous summative rating unless evidence demonstrates a significant change in performance in which case the rating on Performance Standards may change.

 (6) The evaluation cycle shall include a summative evaluation, in which the evaluator determines an overall rating of educator performance based on the evaluator's professional judgment and an examination of evidence that demonstrates the educator's performance against Performance Standards and evidence of the attainment of the Educator Plan goals.
 The educator shall have the opportunity to respond in writing to the summative evaluation.

-(7) Evidence of the experienced educator's impact on the learning, growth, and achievement of the students under the educator's responsibility, together with the summative evaluation rating, shall be used as follows:
+(7) Evidence of the experienced educator's performance, shall be used as follows: